-- (1) Parliament and its committees of the whole (including a Committee of Supply), must conduct their business in an open manner and may not exclude the public, including any media, from a sitting unless, in exceptional circumstances, the Speaker has ordered, on grounds that are reasonable and justifiable, that a sitting of Parliament or any of its committees is a closed sitting and that strangers-members of the public, including any media, are to withdraw from the Chamber or any gallery before the proceedings of such sitting. - (2) For the purposes of clause (1) - (a) the Speaker may make orders rules regulating the admission of members of the public, including any media, the public and media and the Secretary-General must ensure that those orders rules are complied with; and - (b) "strangermember of the public" means any person other than the Speaker, a member in good standing and any required parliamentary staff. - (3) A person who is authorised to remain in the Chamber or any gallery during a closed sitting, including any member, must not- - (a) record, by electronic means, the proceedings of the sitting or any part thereof; and - (b) provide any information or document relating to the proceedings of the sitting, or any part thereof, to a member of the public, including any media. - (4) Any member who contravenes clause (3) is liable to disciplinary action under the Standing Orders.
+- (1) Parliament and its committees of the whole (including a Committee of Supply), must conduct their business in an open manner and may not exclude the public, including any media, from a sitting unless, in exceptional circumstances, the Speaker has ordered, on grounds that are reasonable and justifiable, that strangers are to withdraw from the Chamber or any gallery. - (2) For the purposes of clause (1),- - (a) the Speaker may make rules regulating the admission of the public and media and the Secretary-General must ensure that those rules are complied with; and - (b) "stranger" means any person other than the Speaker, a member in good standing and any required Parliamentary staff.